-Branch statistics of industry includes enterprises principal activity of which is industry, i.e. that which is according to the CZ-NACE classification included in sections B (Mining and quarrying), C (Manufacturing), D (Electricity, gas, steam and air conditioning supply), and E (Water supply; sewerage, waste management and remediation activities).
+Branch statistics of industry includes enterprises principal activity of which is industry, i.e. that which is according to the Classification of Economic Activities (CZ-NACE) included in sections B (Mining and quarrying), C (Manufacturing), D (Electricity, gas, steam and air conditioning supply), and E (Water supply; sewerage, waste management and remediation activities).
 A more detailed breakdown of the CZ-NACE includes 34 divisions.